Online Fair Allocation of Perishable Resources: Numerical Experiments

-Overall, our results highlight the robustness of \HopeGuardrailPerish to perishability, as it is able to achieve similar if not improved performance as \HopeGuardrail in settings where there is limited perishing, with vastly superior performance in high-perishing settings.
+Overall, our results highlight the robustness of \HopeGuardrailPerish to perishability, as it is able to achieve similar if not improved performance compared to \HopeGuardrail in settings where there is limited perishing, with vastly superior performance in high-perishing settings.